 ORCID number: Cheng-Lin Wang (0000-0002-6346-7252).

-Author contributions: Wang CL designed research, performed research, analyzed data, wrote the paper.
+Author contributions: Wang CL designed the research, performed the research, analyzed the data, and wrote the paper.

 Informed consent statement: Consent was obtained from the patient for publication of this report and any accompanying images.

-Conflict-of-interest statement: I declared that I have no conflicts of interest to this work.
+Conflict-of-interest statement: I declare that I have no conflicts of interest to this work.
 I declare that I do not have any commercial or associative interest that represents a conflict of interest in connection with the work submitted.

 CARE Checklist (2016) statement: I have read the CARE Checklist (2016), and the manuscript was prepared and revised according to the CARE Checklist (2016).

-Open-Access: This article is an open-access article which was selected by an in-house editor and fully peer-reviewed by external reviewers.
+Open-Access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/

 Manuscript source: Unsolicited manuscript